 But From Scratch music continues to evolve.
 If the 1980s is classic From Scratch, the 1990s brings renewal and diversification, incorporating a host of new players and an expanded range of sounds.
 Eye/Drum and flexi-tube stations replace the familiar PVC-pipe racks.
 New instruments are used and developed, including long-stringed polystyrene zitherums, bell poles, tone trees, and tuned-tongue bells.
 The group also engage novel performance elements.
 Carhorn Hocket (1995) is performed using cars, with performers honking horns and slamming doors.
 Global Hockets (1998)—a collaboration with German new-media group Supreme Particles—features triggered sound samples and data projections.
 The comparatively low-tech Pacific Plate (2000) incorporates Foley trays, whistling kettles, spinning plates, a water-cooler drum kit, and a 16mm film projected onto a Venetian blind, introducing a looser improv feel reminiscent of the group's Scratch Orchestra origins.

-In 2002, From Scratch went into hiatus and Dadson increased his focus on solo projects.
-When From Scratch archivist and Te Uru Director Andrew Clifford presented a From Scratch survey exhibition earlier this year, it spurred the group to re-form, not only to restage existing works but to develop new ones, including collaborations with dancer Carol Brown, Orchestra of Spheres, Pitch Black, and the New Pacific Music Ensemble.
+In 2002, From Scratch go into hiatus and Dadson focuses on solo projects.
+When From Scratch archivist and Te Uru Director Andrew Clifford presents a From Scratch survey exhibition early in 2018, it spurs the group to re-form, not only to restage existing works but to develop new ones, including collaborations with dancer Carol Brown, Orchestra of Spheres, Pitch Black, and the New Pacific Music Ensemble.